wenzhixin/bootstrap-table/site/docs/api/table-options.md

   Defines the side pagination of the table, can only be `'client'` or `'server'`.
   Using `'server'` side requires either setting the `'url'` or `'ajax'` option.

-  Note that the required server response format is different depending on whether the `'client'` or `'server'` option is specified.
+  Note that the required server response format is different depending on whether the  `'sidePagination'` option is set to `'client'` or `'server'`.
 See the following examples:

   * [Without server-side pagination](https://github.com/wenzhixin/bootstrap-table-examples/blob/master/json/data1.json)
   * [With server-side pagination](https://github.com/wenzhixin/bootstrap-table-examples/blob/master/json/data2.json)